-The elaboration of the new SAPBIO for the period 2021-2030, comes during a pivotal period in the preservation of the environment in general and concerning biodiversity in particular.
-Indeed, new orientations have been decided in recent years to address the factors inducing climate change going from COP21 (Paris) to COP24 (Katowice) of the United Nations Framework Convention on Climate Change.
+The changes in the contexts and the biodiversity policies occurred during the fifteen years period after the adoption of the SAP BIO, imply that there is an obvious need to define new orientations and priorities tailored to addressing current and future global, regional and national challenges in the Mediterranean.
+This should be done in full alignment with the relevant trends as agreed within the framework of the global contexts such as the 2030 Agenda for Sustainable Development, the CBD post 2020 Biodiversity Framework, the UNFCCC, etc. Indeed, new orientations have been decided in recent years to address the factors inducing climate change going from COP21 (Paris) to COP24 (Katowice) of the United Nations Framework Convention on Climate Change.
 Furthermore, by 2020, the achievements towards the Aichi targets will be assessed at COP15 of the CBD, which will also have to adopt the Post-2020 Biodiversity Framework.
-During the two coming years (2019 and 2020) the process for drafting the Post-2020 Biodiversity Framework will be conducted according to the guidance decided at COP14.
-This will coincide, for the Mediterranean, with the preparation period of a second phase for the SAPBIO.
+During the two years 2019 and 2020, the process for drafting the Post-2020 Biodiversity Framework will be conducted according to the guidance decided at COP14 of the CBD.
+This coincides, for the Mediterranean, with the SAP BIO evaluation and the preparation period of a new SAP BIO (post-2020 SAP BIO).

-It is therefore crucial to ensure the maximum level of harmonisation between the new orientations and priorities to be promoted under SAPBIO/Phase 2 and those that will be decided at global level within the Post-2020 Biodiversity Framework while taking into account as appropriate the results of the assessment of the implementation of SAPBIO during the period 2003-2018 presented in Section I of this document.
-Furthermore, a high level of harmonisation should be ensured between SAPBIO/Phase 2 and other relevant frameworks at global and regional levels.
-A detailed Description of these frameworks and recommendations on how to ensure harmonisation and linkages with them is presented in Section II hereinafter.
+It is therefore crucial to ensure the maximum level of harmonisation between the new orientations and priorities to be promoted under the post-2020 SAP BIO and those that will be decided at global level within the Post-2020 Biodiversity Framework while taking into account as appropriate the results of the assessment of the implementation of SAP BIO during the period 2003-2018.
+Furthermore, a high level of harmonisation should be ensured between the post-2020 SAP BIO and other relevant frameworks at global and regional levels.
+A detailed description of these frameworks and recommendations on how to ensure harmonisation and linkages with them is presented in Appendix 1 to this concept note.